 Caracal CAR816 A2 SBR

 It’s not that DI guns don’t work; they do, and in most cases, they are excellent.
 But, given the harshest conditions (especially suppressed), a properly constructed piston AR has advantages.
 They are less finicky about ammunition, run better dirty, and require less maintenance.
-Less gas is directed into the action itself, making them run cleaner, cooler, and more-quiet when suppressed.
-Perfect, they are not, as they do have their drawbacks — mainly in the weight and cost departments.
+Less gas is directed into the action, making them run cleaner, cooler, and more quiet when suppressed.

-When it comes to barrel length, the 11.50” remains the most efficient and effective for LE use or civilian self-defense for those willing to deal with the NFA.
-Given the recent rulings with the pistol brace, an SBR is your only for any barrel length under 16 inches.
+Regarding barrel length, the 11.50” remains the most efficient and effective for LE use or civilian self-defense for those willing to deal with the NFA.
 At the 11.50-inch barrel length, terminal ballistics are excellent and proven at any reasonable defensive range.
-They are easier to store, maneuver, and carry for hours — all with proven reliability.
-And, importantly, adding a suppressor does not make it unwieldy nor adversely affect operation.
 Choices are fewer, for sure, but thanks to Caracal USA, a new kid is on the block, and it’s a REALLY good option.

 Not just another AR

-In 2013, Jeff Spalding of Caracal invited me to the UAE (United Arab Emirates), mainly to see and shoot the latest pistols and precision rifles.
+In 2013, Jeff Spalding of Caracal invited me to the UAE (United Arab Emirates) mainly to see and shoot the latest pistols and precision rifles.
 But we also played with an early prototype of a select-fire M4 using an outsourced short-stroke piston upper.
 In 2014, Chris Sirois — previously in charge of Special Weapons and Development for Sig Sauer USA — was placed in charge of product R&D and development of their new AR.
-While working for Sig, he spearheaded the development of the M400, 516, 716, MCX, and MPX, along with a number of other direct military requests.
+While working for Sig, he spearheaded the development of the M400, 516, 716, MCX, and MPX, along with several other direct military requests.
 Before working for Sig, he was instrumental in developing the first HK416, giving him an unmatched pedigree.
 Being hired as the Operations Manager for Caracal USA resulted in the USA-made direct-impingement CAR814 A2 and piston-driven CAR816 A2 rifles.
-Quite successful, many in law enforcement clamored for the SBR versions of both, and now they are available.

-These rifles were tested to exceed NATO standards, to include a 20,000-round torture test, drop tests, and component durability and function.
+These rifles were tested to exceed NATO standards, including a 20,000-round torture test, drop tests, and component durability and function.
 Destruction testing included bore obstructions in the form of dirt, grease, water, and solid projectiles.
 Caracal’s extractor support pin, which is machined and pressed into the barrel, along with proprietary chamber specifications, allows it to meet or exceed these bore obstruction tests — not something everyone can do.
-It supports the weakest part of the process by allowing the chamber to withstand excessive pressures, preventing catastrophic receiver failures and severe injury.
 These may be the strongest ARs on the market today, and in some cases, at nearly half the price of the competition.

 CAR816 A2 11.5” SBR

 Receiver sets are forged from 7075 aluminum and receive a black hard-coat anodized finish.
 The lower receiver has a subtle flared magwell and is fitted with a single-stage 5.50-pound Hiperfire Enhanced Duty Trigger, dip-down trigger guard, an ambidextrous safety selector, and a custom Caracal pistol grip.
 You’ll find a stakeless end plate with a QD sling attachment and Magpul STR buttstock on the buffer tube.
-The 11.50-inch barrel is made from 4150 CMV, coated in QPQ, has a modified M4 contour, and is given a 1:7 twist.
-Threaded to 1/2 x 28 TPI at the muzzle, the barrel is capped with an A2 birdcage flash hider.
+The 11.50-inch barrel is made from 4150 CMV, coated in QPQ, has a modified M4 contour, is given a 1:7 twist, and is capped with an A2 birdcage flash hider.
 The rifle’s short-stroke piston system incorporates a three-position adjustable gas block.
 The bolt carrier group is QPQ coated and features an anti-tilt carrier and Carpenter 158 bolt.
 The nine-inch handguard uses a key lock for anti-tilt, with integrated QD sling-attachment points, M-LOK accessory slots at 3, 6, and 9 o’clock, and a full-length Picatinny top strip.
-The rifle ships with one 30-round translucent Lancer magazine.

 On the Range

 The first thing I noticed was how well-built this rifle feels.
-It’s a rugged, precision machine and feels like it in your hands.
+It’s a rugged, precision machine and feels like it is in your hands.
 Recoil was noticeably absent — especially with the 55-grain ammunition.
 Heavier than most DI rifles, piston systems tend to make for a soft shooting experience.
 The shorter length made it easier to carry, and the weight distribution was about perfect.

-Buildings, obstacles, and barricades were easy to work on, through, and around.
+For testing, I mounted Steiner’s multi-reticle and rugged DRS1X red-dot battle sight.
 Downrange precision was very solid.
 Black Hills’ 77-grain TMK load yielded my best group at 100 yards, measuring around 1.5 inches with the non-magnifying Steiner.
-Black Hills 55-grain Barnes TSX was not much bigger, and the Speer 55-grain Gold Dot was around 1.75 inches or so.
+Black Hills 55-grain Barnes TSX was not much bigger, and the Speer 55-grain Gold Dot was about 1.75 inches.
 All were produced using a bag as a rest standing behind a bench — not perfect, just real-world stuff.
-That said, a magnified optic and an actual shooting bench would have undoubtedly yielded even better results.
+A magnified optic and an actual shooting bench would have undoubtedly yielded even better results.

 Reliability was excellent, with positive and consistent ejection.
-Looking at the bolt, it is lighter than most piston versions, providing some bolt-carrier speed and leading to a really well-tuned rifle.
-A ton of work went into making this rifle run like a watch, and all efforts paid dividends.
+The bolt is lighter than most piston versions, providing some bolt-carrier speed and leading to a really well-tuned rifle.
+Much work went into making this rifle run like a watch, and all efforts paid dividends.

 My very small stable of SBR ARs that would go back to some sort of LE work has expanded by one.
 Accurate, reliable, smooth, and overall, a very well-thought-out design; it just does not get much better in an 11.50-inch SBR.
-If you need a piston rifle, particularly a short one, you really need to take a very close look at the CAR816 A2.
-Check one out in person at your nearest dealer, or for more information, contact Caracal; Tel.: (208) 323-8727; E-mail: [email protected]; Web: www.caracalusa.com
+If you need a piston rifle, particularly a short one, you really need to take a very close look at the On Target Editors’ Choice Award-winning CAR816 A2.
+Check one out in person at your nearest dealer, or for more information, contact Caracal; Tel.: (208) 323-8727; E-mail: [email protected]; Web: www.caracalusa.com— Dave Bahde

 Caliber: 5.56mm NATO